 If you need a deposition transcription service to transcribe your video deposition recording for future use, we can help.
-At GMR Transcription, we provide video deposition transcription services that are top-notch with the help of our US-based transcriptionists.
+At GMR Transcription Services, Inc., we provide video deposition transcription services that are top-notch with the help of our US-based transcriptionists.
 We are always thorough, and because we rely on human transcribers, we guarantee up to 99% accurate transcripts for your legal deposition.

 Furthermore, our legal transcriptionists come with complete background checks and are ready to sign any confidentiality agreement to protect the integrity of your firm.
 Whether you need the transcript in a custom format or want it delivered within 24 to 48 hours, we can fulfill all your requests.
 Register today to get started!